open-voice-interoperability/website/site/content/events/ethical-guidelines-for-voice-experiences-webinar.md

-  questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a href="white_papers" target=”_blank” >[Click here to find the white paper and leave your feedback]</a></p><p>Join members of the Open Voice Network’s Ethical Use Task Force on Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT as we discuss the white paper findings in our upcoming webinar.
+  questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a href="https://openvoicenetwork.org/white_papers" target="_blank" >[Click here to find the white paper and leave your feedback]</a></p><p>Join members of the Open Voice Network’s Ethical Use Task Force on Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT as we discuss the white paper findings in our upcoming webinar.
 Guided by moderator Oita Campbell, the session will feature a trio of acclaimed panelists—Emily Banzhaf, Valeria Barbero, and Shilpi Agarwal.</p><p>Click below to complete your free registration.
 This thirty-minute webinar will include a panel discussion and Q&A session with members of the Ethical Use Task Force.
 We look forward to sharing our findings with you!</p><p><a href="https://zoom.us/webinar/register/WN_R0cvs1hDQU6OCmWgEmwmEg" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button.png"></a></p>